The Historical Construction of Body Norms

 3.1 Religious Influence

-• development of modesty norms
+• establishing norms of modesty and concealment

-These frameworks influenced:
+These frameworks shaped:

 • cultural narratives

-• institutional practices
+• institutional regulation

 3.2 Codification of Norms

-Over time, these ideas became:
+Over time, modesty norms became:

-• embedded in law
+• embedded in legal systems

 • reinforced through education